sefn/terminai/README.md

 Then add a keyboard shortcut to launch `ask_llm.sh`, for example SUPER+Backspace, in your DE of choice (like KDE).

-You can change the model name in `ask_llm.sh` (default is gemma3:27b) and change paths to the commands, since the default ones assume paths a bit wildly.
+You can change the model name in `ask_llm.sh` (default is gemma3:27b) to what you want to use through ollama, and change paths to the commands if needed.

 That's it.